 I never even knew of this place until I heard Amitabh Bachan said 'Kutch nahin dekha tho kuchh nahin dekha' (if you have not seen the Rann of Kutch, you have not seen anything).

 His advertisement in the land of shimmering white salt on a full moon night as he walks by Gujarati women clad in colourful lehenga made me long visit the place soon.

 We had toured 12 days in Gujarat so far.
 After exploring the ruins of Bhuj and buying loads of handicrafts from villages around it, our journey set off to cover the last leg of the trip— Rann of Kutch.

 Also Read: Handicrafts from Bhujodi, Bhuj

-Men wore comfortable Peshawari salwar Kameez and women were in their traditional backless choli.
-I have read a couple of books on Pakistan and the description of men very much matched with the people I saw here.
-Only then did it also strike me that Rann shares border with Pakistan.
+Men wore comfortable Peshawari salwar Kameez, and women were dressed in their traditional backless choli.
+I have read a couple of books on Pakistan, and the description of the Pakistani men matched with the men I saw here.
+Only then did it strike me that Rann shares a border with Pakistan.